 I prefer to keep them as simple as possible.
 But you can experiment with sensitivity and other cool features there.
 We will talk about "Anti-dead Zone", "Output Curve" and other cool features next time.

 Minimizing Bluetooth lag

 The main way to minimize input lag is connecting your controller via Bluetooth and it's already described above in details as must have step.
 Seriously... trust me.
 However there are few more tweaks to decrease input lag of the controller.

 For now that's all that can help you to get best experience in using of DualShock 4 or DualSence controller for the sake of glorious PC gaming.
-In case of some global updates this topic will be updated as well.
+In next versions of this guide I will explain what exactly "Anti-dead Zone" means and will share my specific preferences to increase sensitivity.
 Good game to everyone.

 Created by TennojiM